crepererum/cloudexec/README.md

  - sshd (installed, no configuration or root access required)

 ## Configuration
+**WARNING: Please set the file permissions for the configuration file wisely (e.g. `chmod 600 ~./cloudexecrc`).
+Otherwise other users might be able to read your secret API keys!
+Never share the configuration file or copy it to unsecure locations!**

 Before you can kick some code you need to configure a cloud provider.
 Cloudexec reads all required data from `~/.cloudexecrc` which is a YAML file.
 The following template sets up an Arch Linux using Rackspace and a small virtual machine:

     image_id: 5345417c-23e4-4402-9243-5469cdc4730b